 Drinking-Water

-According to EPA standards, drinking water must have a 6.5-8.5 pH value.
-They firmly indicated that even within the acceptable pH range, a slight change in the high or low-pH water could be unappealing for many reasons.
-High pH water may taste like baking soda, a slippery feel, and may leave deposits on fixtures.
-This is according to EPA on their website.
-However, low-pH water may be bitter or metallic in taste which may also contribute to fixture corrosion.
+High-pH water may taste like baking soda, be slippery, and leave deposits on fixtures.
+This is according to the EPA's website.
+However, low-pH water may be bitter or metallic in taste, which may also contribute to fixture corrosion.

-pH levels of drinking water are monitored and checked by EPA, and the required level must be kept intact.
-Otherwise, if not carefully regulated, the effects of drinking too much alkaline or acidic water can be dangerous.
 When the pH level reaches lower than 7.0, it can lead to the corrosive quality of the water.
-This means it contains zinc, iron, copper, and lead from plumping and different metal fixtures.
+It contains zinc, iron, copper, and lead from plumping and different metal fixtures.
 Thus, there is a metallic or bitter taste in the water.

 Optimum Body pH